There were many times throughout my life where I mistakenly thought that because I had a talent, I could make a career out of it.

 Mastery

 You’ve probably heard that it takes 10,000 hours to develop Mastery of a skill.
-While that is true, I don’t think that tells the whole story.
+While that isn’t exactly true, even if it were, I don’t think it would tell the whole story.

 Mastery is less about time and more about depth.
 It just so happens that sufficient depth often requires time.